Wolandgrin/e-shop-automation/README.md

 2. Navigate to some category
 3. Add two most expensive items to the shopping cart from this category

-To launch scenario execution properly perform following:
-1. Install Python 3.7;
-2. Right-click on "launch_e-shop.py" and choose - Execute with PowerShell
+To launch scenario execution properly right-click on "launch_e-shop.ps1" and choose - Execute with PowerShell

+Note: I tried to create this project completely independent and looking as a real automation project.
+Unfortunately due to lack of time not everything was implemented properly and instead of properly structured project I have all implementations in 1 file only